isabella232/objective-c-style-guide/README.md

 # Venmo Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS team at Venmo.
+It was forked from the [NYT iOS Style Guide](https://github.com/NYTimes/objective-c-style-guide/).

 ## Introduction